Lecanyu/Notes/slam/camera_model/index.md

 where $$[t]_{\times}$$ is the cross product matrix.
 Since $$[t]_{\times} K_2^{-1} p_2^{'}$$ is a vector and it is vertical vector $$K_2^{-1} p_2^{'}$$.
 We left multiply $$(K_2^{-1} p_2^{'})^T$$ on both sides.
 Then we have
 {%sidenote 1 'Note that the scale in this estimation is undetermined.
-Because you can multiply any scalar number on essential matrix without violate the equation.
-This problem leads to the depth estimation is undetermined too.
+Because you can multiply any scalar number on essential matrix without violate the equation (i.e. the equation still holds when translation multiply any scalar number).
+This problem leads to the depth estimation (trianglation) is undetermined too.
 So monocular vision cannot calculate the exact scale information.'%}

 {% math %}
 0 = p_2^{'T} \underbrace{K_2^{-T} \overbrace{ [t]_{\times} R}^{\text{Essential matrix}} K_1^{-1}}_{\text{Fundamental matrix}} p_1^{'}
 {% endmath %}
 If we already have interal camera parameters $$K_1, K_2$$, we can calculate the essential matrix from the a group of feature correspondences and then decomposite essential matrix to the external parameter $$R, t$$.
-If we don't have interal camera parameters, then we need to calculate the fundamental matrix and figure out the interal and external parameters at the same time.
+If we don't have interal camera parameters, then we need to calculate the fundamental matrix and figure out the internal and external parameters at the same time.

+I'd like to summarize some important properties about epipolar geometry as below:

+1.The degree of freedom (DoF) of essential matrix is 5 (3 rotation + 3 translation - scale invariant), fundamental matrix is 7 (9 elements - scale invariant - determinant=0), homography matrix is 8 (9 elements - scale invariant).
+{%sidenote 2 'When it satisfies scale invariant, we can always marginalize out an element like force translation_Z = 1 or last matrix element = 1. '%}

+2.Essential matrix has two eigen values and they are the same.
+Fundamental matrix has two eigen values but they are different.
+The rank of E and F are both 2.
+{%sidenote 3 'A linear algebra conclusion: the sum of eigen values = the sum of diagonal elements.
+The multiplication of eigen values = the value of determinant'%}

+3.Fundamental matrix $$F = [e_2]_{\times} H$$. $$e_2$$ is epipolar point in the second image, $$H$$ is homography matrix.
+The coefficients of epipolar line $$l_2$$ can be represented by $$Fx_1$$.

 ## Homography matrix